ckipp01/chris-kipp.io/blogs/music-of-the-month-04-2022.md

 just incredible.
 Max Richter is such a gifted composer and beautiful human being.
 This past month was the ten year anniversary of his _Recomposed by Max
 Richter: Vivaldi - The Four Seasons_, which is my album of the month this month.

+<iframe max-width="560" height="315" src="https://www.youtube-nocookie.com/embed/Ebm69gW9UlI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Due to it being the anniversary he released some new videos of the performance which are fantastic.
-I'll include one down below as well as a full live performance.

-<iframe max-width="560" height="315" src="https://www.youtube-nocookie.com/embed/Ebm69gW9UlI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <iframe max-width="560" height="315" src="https://www.youtube-nocookie.com/embed/6T0MFCX9SLI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>